 Jan 26-Feb 6, 2023 - Sold Out!!

 Join the ultimate winter wildlife photo safari in Yellowstone National Park.
 With 6 participants and 2 instructors on our own private snowcoach, everyone is guaranteed a window seat and quick access to their gear when animal sightings happen.
 We'll also focus on the breathtaking snowy landscapes and colorful hot springs.
-The 2023 Workshop will include an additional 4 days in the Tetons!
+As a bonus, the workshop includes an additional 4 days in Grand Tetons!
 Expect to learn a lot of new skills from pro instructors David Swindler and Juan Pons.
 Juan has been leading Yellowstone Workshops for the past 20 years and knows where to find the wildlife!

 - Experience the Serengeti of North America with the largest concentration of free-roaming wildlife in the lower 48 states!
 Winter is one of the best times to capture the wildlife and landscapes in Yellowstone.